-- Objection Deadline, the relief requested without a hearing or further notice.
-[See Docket Nos.
-46, 47 and 48]. - w.
-As set forth in the Certificate of Counsel dated May 16, 2024 (the "COC") filed by the Foreign Representative's counsel, no objections or responses to granting the Interim ARIO Relief provided in the Initial Recognition Order on a final basis have been filed or served on or before the Objection Deadline as required by the Initial Recognition Order, nor have any objections or responses been received by the Foreign Representative's counsel as of the filing of the COC. - x.
-The Foreign Representative has demonstrated, and its showings are verified by the findings of the Canadian Court, that (i) the Debtors are unable to obtain the requisite financing on an unsecured basis (even if such unsecured credit were to be a superpriority administrative expense), (ii) the Interim Borrowing Obligations and DIP Facility are necessary to preserve the Property of the Debtors, (iii) the terms of the Interim Borrowing Obligations and DIP Facility are fair, reasonable, and adequate, given the circumstances and in the Debtors' reasonable business judgment, (iv) the Debtors are unable to obtain credit that does not have the priority set forth in the ARIO, (v) the terms of the Interim Borrowing Obligations and the DIP Facility were entered into in good faith by the Debtors and the Interim Lender and DIP Lender, as applicable, (vi) and the Interim Lender would not have extended the Interim Borrowings and the DIP Lender will not extend the DIP Facility, in each case without the protections contained (1) in the Provisional Relief Order, and (2) in this Order, as applicable.

-- CIBC, as secured lender under the Existing Credit Facility (as defined in the ARIO) (such facility, without accounting for any Interim Borrowings pursuant to the Interim CCAA Order, the "Pre-petition Facility" and CIBC, as secured lender under the Pre-Petition Facility, the "Existing Secured Lender"), is entitled to adequate protection of its interests in the collateral securing the indebtedness under the Pre-petition Facility (the "Prepetition Collateral") from any diminution in value from the use, sale or lease of the Prepetition Collateral and the imposition of the automatic stay, including the use of their "cash collateral" (within the meaning of section 362(a) of the Bankruptcy Code, the "Cash Collateral") and the enforcement of any of the Charges against any of the Prepetition Collateral.
-Accordingly, the Existing Secured Lender is entitled to, and the Debtors have agreed in their reasonable business judgment to provide, adequate protection as set forth in this Order, which terms and conditions are fair and reasonable and were negotiated in good faith and at arm's-length. - z.
-Each of the injunctions contained in this Order (i) is within the Court's jurisdiction,
+- w.
+The Foreign Representative has demonstrated, and its showings are verified by the findings of the Canadian Court, that (i) the Debtors are unable to obtain the requisite financing on an unsecured basis (even if such unsecured credit were to be a superpriority administrative expense), (ii) the Interim Borrowing Obligations and DIP Facility are necessary to preserve the Property of the Debtors, (iii) the terms of the Interim Borrowing Obligations and DIP Facility are fair, reasonable, and adequate, given the circumstances and in the Debtors' reasonable business judgment, (iv) the Debtors are unable to obtain credit that does not have the priority set forth in the ARIO, (v) the terms of the Interim Borrowing Obligations and the DIP Facility were entered into in good faith by the Debtors and the Interim Lender and DIP Lender, as applicable, (vi) and the Interim Lender would not have extended the Interim Borrowings and the DIP Lender will not extend the DIP Facility, in each case without the protections contained (1) in the Provisional Relief Order, and (2) in this Order, as applicable. - x.
+CIBC, as secured lender under the Existing Credit Facility (as defined in the ARIO) (such facility, without accounting for any Interim Borrowings pursuant to the Interim CCAA Order, the "Pre-petition Facility" and CIBC, as secured lender under the Pre-Petition Facility, the "Existing Secured Lender"), is entitled to adequate protection of its interests in the collateral securing the indebtedness under the Prepetition Facility (the "Prepetition Collateral") from any diminution in value from the use, sale or lease of the Prepetition Collateral and the imposition of the automatic stay, including the use of their "cash collateral" (within the meaning of section 362(a) of the Bankruptcy Code, the "Cash Collateral") and the enforcement of any of the Charges against any of the Prepetition Collateral.
+Accordingly, the Existing Secured Lender is entitled to, and the Debtors have agreed in their reasonable business judgment to provide, adequate protection as set forth in this Order, which terms and conditions are fair and reasonable and were negotiated in good faith and at arm's-length.

-(ii) is essential to the success of the Debtors' restructuring in the Canadian restructuring. - aa.
-The relief granted hereby is necessary and appropriate, in the interests of the public and international comity, consistent with the public policy of the United States, and warranted under 11 U.S.C. §§ 105(a), 362, 363, 364, 365(e), 1507, 1509, 1517, y.
+- y.
+Each of the injunctions contained in this Recognition Order (i) is within the Court's jurisdiction, (ii) is essential to the success of the Debtors' restructuring in the Canadian Proceedings, (iii) confers material benefits on, and is in the best interests of, the Debtors and their creditors, and (iv) is important to the overall objectives of such restructuring. - z.
+The relief granted hereby is necessary and appropriate, in the interests of the public and international comity, consistent with the public policy of the United States, and warranted under 11 U.S.C. §§ 105(a), 362, 363, 364, 365(e), 1507, 1509, 1517, 1520, 1521 and 1522, and will not cause hardship to creditors of the Debtors or other parties in interests that is not outweighed by the benefits of granting that relief.